panglesd/slipshow/docs/record-and-replay.rst

 You can change this name in the left part of the bottom panel.

 Once you have named your new recording, let's actually record the drawing!
-Either click on "Start recording" on the top left panel, or use the shortcut, :key:`R`.
+Either click on "Start recording" on the top left panel, or use the shortcut, :kbd:`R`.

 You can now start drawing, every stroke and erasure will be recorded.
-To end the drawing, click on "Stop recording", or use the shortcut, :key:`R`.
+To end the drawing, click on "Stop recording", or use the shortcut, :kbd:`R`.

 Editing a recording
 ===================